kabanero-io/kabanero-security/pipelines/scanning/README.md

         value: /scap/content/ssg-rhel7-ds.xml
 ```

 If you mounted a host path with additional SCAP content, the definition file can be specified in the pathToInputFile input parameter.
 Use the options-and-arguments parameter to customize the scan by specifying the module's operation options and arguments.
+Visit http://static.open-scap.org/openscap-1.3/oscap_user_manual.html#_scanning_with_oscap for more information on how to use the scanner options and arguments to evaluate specific profiles, rules, and definitions.

 ## Create the PipelineResource